 The old Carthaginian ports, constructed on the site of the first Punic colony, are also easily recognised, although the entrance is obliterated and the military port no longer communicates with the commercial basins.
-Archæologists have discovered in the alluvial soil walls and quays, by which their original form may be conjectured, and the island on which the admiral resided is still to be seen in the centre of the northern basin.
+Archaeologists have discovered in the alluvial soil walls and quays, by which their original form may be conjectured, and the island on which the admiral resided is still to be seen in the centre of the northern basin.
 But it would be quite useless to attempt to restore the port of Carthage, because modern shipping needs basins with wider entrances and far greater depth than the old galleys.
 Hence, were Carthage ever rebuilt, as has often been proposed, a new port would have to be constructed, not inland, but in the open sea.
-A jetty, based on the last spur of the rocky hills at Golettu, would stretch directly southwards to depths of over 30 feet, in such a way as to enclose a vast sheet of water, which, even without artificial shelter, would be always calm, thanks to the protection afforded by the Bu-Saïd headland from the west and north winds.
+A jetty, based on the last spur of the rocky hills at Goletta, would stretch directly southwards to depths of over 30 feet, in such a way as to enclose a vast sheet of water, which, even without artificial shelter, would be always calm, thanks to the protection afforded by the Bu-Saïd headland from the west and north winds.
 At the time of the French occupation, it might have been possible to have transferred the capital to Carthage by a bold stroke; the plan of the Roman town still shows the streets cutting each other at right angles, so that the modern houses might be raised on old foundations.
-In healthiness, picturesque beauty, and commercial advantages, no less than in the glory of its
+In healthiness, picturesque beauty, and commercial advantages, no less than in the glory of its name, the new Carthage might have been far superior to Tunis; but no one has ventured to interfere with vested interests, or modify the trade routes.
+Moreover, the greater part of Carthage having, like the hill of Byrsa, become the property of the Church, its acquisition for secular purposes would have been attended with great difficulty.
+The total circumference of the enclosure is said to exceed 16 miles, including, to the north, the hill of Kamart, or Jebel Khawi, at once the quarry and the necropolis of Carthage.
+The soft limestone of which it is composed is pierced with hundreds of thousands of Punic, Roman, and Christian tombs.
+At the foot of the hill stretch the Sukhava lagoons, the ancient anchorage of the Punic fleet.
+Although very badly worked, the saline lakes of Sukhava nevertheless yield more salt than any other in the regency.

-Fig. 57.-Ancient Ports of Caethage.
+Fig. 57.-Ancient Ports of Carthage.
 Scale 1: 9,000.